Coding-Confessions/coding-confessions.github.io/_posts/2021-04-01-confession-template.markdown

 ## What's the background?

 This happened in the second year of my PhD, when I submitted my first ever paper for publication.
-My background is in experimental psychology and most of my coding was about cleaning data and running inferential statistics in R. (add more information)
+My background is in experimental psychology and most of my coding was about cleaning data and running inferential statistics in R.

 ## What happened?